BNZ Logo

 Yes, go to check your cover and complete the questionnaire and you will be able to print a copy of the outcome of your assessment.

-If you provide your details at the end of the questionnaire, we will also email you a copy of your confirmation of cover letter.
+If you provide your details at the end of the questionnaire, we will also email you a certificate confirming your cover.

 Do I have to let you know when I am travelling to activate my cover?